Education Assistance Program

 Terms and Conditions:

-All Faculty and Staff who have worked at least six (6) months at ACE are eligible to apply for a reduction of tuition from a degree program at ACE.
+Full-time Faculty and Staff who have worked at least six (6) months at ACE are eligible to apply for a reduction of tuition from a degree program at ACE.
 Immediate dependents and/or spouses may also be eligible.
 All tuition reduction benefits will adhere to IRS regulations.
 (See Taxable Benefit Guidelines for additional information).

 Immediate Dependent: Spouse, domestic partner (must show proof of partnership), or child.